ncteisen/the-hypertextual-library/pride_and_prejudice/text.txt

 "Oh!" cried Miss Bingley, "Charles writes in the most careless way imaginable.
 He leaves out half his words, and blots the rest."

-"My ideas flow so rapidly that I have not time to express them--by which means my letters sometimes convey no ideas at all to my correspondents."
+"My ideas flow so rapidly that I have not time to express them -- by which means my letters sometimes convey no ideas at all to my correspondents."

 "Your humility, Mr. Bingley," said Elizabeth, "must disarm reproof."